UIghodaro/AstonHack9-One_Skater_Smashed/README.md

 python game.py                     # Or `python3 game.py` on some systems
 ```
 *Alternatively, to ``python game.py``, you can use ``python editor.py`` to open the level editor*\
-When done with the demo:
+If you used the virtual environment, then type this into the terminal to deactivate it when done with the demo:
 ```bash
 deactivate  # Shut down the virtual environment
 ```